k0Iry/8080-Emulator-in-Rust/README.md

 - Pause/resume the execution, similar to handle interrupts, a mpsc should be used, but with some extra cares:
     - for receiving pause request, we check the request in a non-blocking manner (active state)
     - for receiving resume request, we check the request in a blocking manner (idle state)

+## How to use
+To use this library for app development, just build and copy the static library *libemulator.a* and include the *emulator.h* header file in your project.